hatsumikana/MCQ-Generation/README.md

    - Title of quiz
    - Context to generate questions from
    - Number of questions to generate
-2. Click Generate and wait for 2-3mins depending on how many questions are being generated
+2. Click Generate and wait for several minutes.
+Time taken depends on length of passage & number of questions.

 ![image1](images/image1.png)